Non-vanishing Theorems for Quadratic Twists of Elliptic Curves: Introduction

 Note that, in the above theorem, we are assuming, in particular, that $ord_2(L^{(alg)}(E,1)) < 0$.
 It is not known at present how to deduce from this assumption that $E[2](\BQ)$ is non-zero, although of course this would follow from the conjecture of Birch and Swinnerton-Dyer for $E$.
-Here are some examples of curves to which Theorem \ref{thm2} applies, such as the Neumann-Setzer elliptic curves, which have conductor $p$, where $p$ is a prime of the form $u^2+64$ for some integer $u \equiv 1 \mod 4$, which have a minimal Weierstrass equation given by
+Here are some examples of curves to which Theorem \ref{thm2} applies, such as the Neumann--Setzer elliptic curves, which have conductor $p$, where $p$ is a prime of the form $u^2+64$ for some integer $u \equiv 1 \mod 4$.
+We denote such a curve by $A$, and recall that it has a global minimal equation given by